Congratulations to the Bank of the West Clean Energy Challenge winner, runners up, and finalists! Explore the top entries

 - Powerhouse Planet a nonprofit, eco-friendly gym where the community can work out for free on equipment that generates energy.

-- Spark Light Energy, an innovative, low-cost generator built using off-the-shelf parts and powered by a hand crank.
+- Spark Light Energy, an innovative, low-cost generator built using off-the-shelf parts and powered by a hand crank. **RUNNER UP**

 11 Sustainable cities and communitiesAssurant Stronger Communities Challenge